Owasso Welcomes Business Retention & Expansion.

 - advocating for the business community’s concerns, especially as they relate to the policies and procedures of local and state government.

 The Business THRIVE Program requires building and maintaining good relationships with existing businesses.
-This program is currently under construction.
-The Owasso Economic Development team will launch this program in the Q2 of 2019.
-Please stay tuned – we will need your help with this great effort!
-For more information, please contact the Economic Development team at 918-376-1518.
+The Owasso Economic Development team launched this program in July 2019.
+For more information, please contact the Economic Development team at 918-376-1518 or email us at firstname.lastname@example.org.

 Owasso’s largest population age group is the 30-somethings and the next largest group are their parents.
 As the Baby Boomers retire or semi-retire and move closer to their grandchildren, they are often looking for opportunities to continue their contributions.
 Our Economic Development team wants to help these individuals by plugging them into the community with a few different options: